FhenixProtocol/cofhe-docs/docs/devdocs/architecture/data-flows/encryption-request.md

    The function returns a value handle that can be used to reference the encrypted data later, along with a signature.
 5. **Using the encrypted data**
     The user can send the value handle to the contract as an encrypted input.
-This handle represents the ciphertext stored in the DA layer and allows the contract to reference the encrypted value
+This handle represents the ciphertext stored in the DA layer and allows the contract to reference the encrypted value.

 *Note: Read more about the implementation details [here](/docs/devdocs/cofhejs/encryption-operations)*